kyma-project/istio/docs/user/tutorials/01-00-x-forwarded-for-header.md

   ```bash
   kubectl patch istios/default -n kyma-system --type merge -p '{"spec":{"config":{"numTrustedProxies": NUM_OF_TRUSTED_PROXIES}}}'
   ```
-  Due to the variety of network topologies, the Istio CR must specify the configuration property numTrustedProxies, so that the client IP address can be extracted correctly.
+  Due to the variety of network topologies, the Istio CR must specify the configuration property **numTrustedProxies**, so that the client IP address can be extracted correctly.
-2. If you use a GCP or Azure custer, run the following command to set the traffic policy to Local.
+2. If you use a GCP or Azure cluster, run the following command to set the traffic policy to Local.
 If you use a different cloud service provider, skip this step.

   ```bash
   kubectl patch istios/default -n kyma-system --type merge -p '{"spec":{"config":{"gatewayExternalTrafficPolicy": "Local"}}}'
   ```
   >[!WARNING]
-   > For production Deployments, it is strongly recommended to deploy Istio Ingress Gateway Pod to multiple nodes if you enable externalTrafficPolicy : Local.
-For more information, see Network Load Balancer.
+   > For production Deployments, it is strongly recommended to deploy Istio Ingress Gateway Pod to multiple nodes if you `enable externalTrafficPolicy : Local`.
+For more information, see [Network Load Balancer](https://istio.io/latest/docs/tasks/security/authorization/authz-ingress/#network).
    >
-   >Default Istio installation profile configures PodAntiAffinity to ensure that Ingress Gateway Pods are evenly spread across all nodes.
-This guarantees that the above requirement is satisfied if your IngressGateway autoscaling configuration minReplicas is equal to or greater than the number of nodes.
-You can configure autoscaling options in the Istio CR using the field spec.config.components.ingressGateway.k8s.hpaSpec.minReplicas.
+   >Default Istio installation profile configures **PodAntiAffinity** to ensure that Ingress Gateway Pods are evenly spread across all nodes.
+This guarantees that the above requirement is satisfied if your IngressGateway autoscaling configuration **minReplicas** is equal to or greater than the number of nodes.
+You can configure autoscaling options in the Istio CR using the field **spec.config.components.ingressGateway.k8s.hpaSpec.minReplicas**.
    >[!TIP]
-   > If you use a GCP or Azure cluster, you can find your load balancer's IP address in the field status.loadBalancer.ingress of the ingress-gateway Service.
+   > If you use a GCP or Azure cluster, you can find your load balancer's IP address in the field **status.loadBalancer.ingress of the ingress-gateway** Service.
 <!-- tabs:end -->

 ### Results
-When you call an exposed workload, the response contains the X-Forwarded-For and X-Envoy-External-Address headers with your public IP address.
-See an example response for the Client IP 165.1.187.197:
+When you call an exposed workload, the response contains the **X-Forwarded-For** and **X-Envoy-External-Address** headers with your public IP address.
+See an example response for the Client IP `165.1.187.197`:
 ```json
 {
   "args": {